Past Highlights

 In BC there are 101 orphan dikes and erosion protection works, which total more than 85 km in length.
 These works were either constructed or funded by the Province of British Columbia over the past 50 years to respond to emergency flooding situations or were built by others and later abandoned.
 These dikes generally lack adequate planning and engineering design, given the emergency conditions under which most were constructed.
 They are not typically maintained or inspected by a diking authority.

 The Fraser Basin Council managed a risk assessment of these orphan dikes for the Province of BC and provided the results of this work (conducted by Kerr Wood Leidal Associates Ltd.) in Spring 2021.
 The results were communicated to local governments in the communities where the orphan dikes are located.
-The results showed the condition of the structures to better prepare local governments to update their local emergency plans and address risks associated with these works, which might include a local government assuming the role of diking authority, if warranted.
+The results showed the condition of the structures to better prepare local governments to update their local emergency plans and address risks associated with these works, which might include a local government assuming the role of a diking authority, if warranted.

 The summary report is available on the Province of British Columbia website.